Design and Scientific Prospects of the POLAR-2 Mission: Instrument Design

 \subsection{SPD Design}

-In addition to the HPD, the POLAR-2 mission also contains a Spectroscopy and Polarimetry Detector (SPD) payload.
-The SPD comprises two types of detectors: a Broad-band Spectrometer Detector (BSD) and a Low-energy Polarimetry Detector (LPD).
+In addition to the HPD, the POLAR-2 mission also contains the SPD payload.
+The SPD comprises two types of detectors: a Broad-band Spectrometer Detector (BSD) and the LPD.
 The BSD is primarily used for providing precise GRB spectral and location information, while also possessing some polarization capabilities for bright and spectrally hard GRBs.
 The LPD is primarily used for measuring the polarization of GRBs in the soft X-ray band.
 The combination of the SPD and HPD will enable the simultaneous observation of GRB polarization, spectrum, and light curve in a wide energy range.
 The BSD will also be able to provide a sub-degree level self-localization result for GRBs, which helps to improve the GRB polarimetry samples for POLAR-2.